H.R. 6397: Dignity for Detained Immigrants Act

 Vulnerable people and primary caregivers

-They would get more public information because inspection reports and detention contracts would count as FOIA records under 5 U.S.C.
-552 and could not be withheld under exemption (b)(4).
-DHS would also have to post facility data on the first day of each month and update the online detainee locator within 12 hours of custody changes, transfers, or removals.
+Inspection reports and detention contracts would become FOIA-eligible documents, no longer shielded by the trade-secrets exemption.
+DHS would have to post facility-by-facility data on the first day of each month — beds, populations, average detention length, contract details — and update the online detainee locator within 12 hours of any custody change.

 Who is affected by H.R.
 6397?

-DHS would face major operational deadlines: detention standards by regulation within 1 year, biennial updates after that, monthly publication of facility data on the first day of each month, detainee locator updates within 12 hours, and 180 days' notice to Congress before new construction or expansion.
+ICE would face a tighter operational rhythm: detention standards by regulation within 1 year, biennial updates after that, monthly facility data publication, 12-hour locator updates, and 180 days' notice to Congress before any new construction or expansion.

 DHS-owned detention facilities